jdwx/dns-query/README.md

 * Pass my organization's internal code quality standards.
 * Develop additional unit tests.

-The internal use-case that prompted this fork is new development (or, at least, a new implementation of code previously based on the entirely stale PHP4-era Net_DNS code).
-As such, *large* changes are in progress that are not yet adequately tested.
-I apologize that backwards compatibility is **not** a priority; this is likely only suited for new development, and possibly only for *my* new development.
+*Large* changes are in progress that are not yet adequately tested.

 Here are some backwards-incompatible changes planned:
 * PEAR support is being removed.
 * Certain things that were previously optional (e.g., the [filter extension](https://www.php.net/manual/en/book.filter.php)) are now required.
 * PSR-4 namespaces are being introduced.
+* Replacing the array-style options configuration with explicit methods.
+* Changing the cache implementation
+* Changing variable names

+I apologize that backwards compatibility is **not** a priority; my company required adherence to certain coding standards in order to support this work.
+This is therefore likely only suited for new development, and possibly only for *our* new development.

 # DNSQuery - Native PHP DNS Resolver and Updater #